Comprehensive Treatment for Self-Harm at Clearfork Academy

 Professional treatment can help your teen understand the reasons they are self-harming, as well as their triggers and how to control them.
 If they are hesitant to begin, start with small steps: research and identify some important self-care tips and suggest phone support or online services to kickstart their recovery journey.

 Asking for support can be scary, but feeling alone can be scarier.
 Your thoughts do not define you, and help is always available.
 Self-harm is a dangerous path and a warning sign that help is needed.
-Reach out to Clearfork Academy today and begin your recovery journey.
+Reach out to a parent or trusted adult.

 Be open and communicative.
 Express that you are worried and that their behavior is not a healthy coping mechanism.
 Simply being present, showing support, and encouraging treatment may be enough to get them to seek help.
 In other cases, it may take a little more perseverance and patience.

 Clearfork Academy is run by an outstanding team of licensed therapists who work with our teens to understand their mental health and create positive, life-affirming behaviors for lasting change.
 We utilize a range of evidence-based therapy methods, such as individual, adventure, and family therapy.
-We are here to help.
+Contact our admission team today to see how we can support your family.